 Tim Cain, Founder of Digital First Media

 Describe how this idea came to be and disclose as much of your thinking as you can in an engaging way.
-Offer some perspective about budget; what were the constraints on this project?
+Offer some perspective about your budget; what were the constraints on this project?
 Those can give the story urgency and show us the challenges you had to overcome.

 Not all campaigns achieve success through volume.
 Sometimes a quote from a stakeholder is the perfect way to illustrate how a campaign transformed its ecosystem.
-Once you’ve touched on all six points of who-what-where-when-why and how, you’ve probably done what you needed to do to make your case before a judging panel.
+Once you’ve touched on all six points of who-what-where-when-why-and-how, you’ve probably done what you needed to do to make your case before a judging panel.

 Stephanie Losee, Head of Content at Visa Communications

-Please be certain to respond to all the questions!
+Make sure to respond to all the questions!

 Rebecca Lieb, Leading Industry Analyst on Native Advertising